aldercode/hashnode-aldercode/cknsu1wpd00jsass187ym5tb8.md

 For inspiration, try searching #100DaysOfCode on Twitter.
 Here, I got you: [#100DaysOfCode search](https://twitter.com/search?q=%23100daysofcode&src=typed_query)

+I really do not wish to prevent any others from giving this challenge a solid go and trying their utmost to complete it...

 Unfortunately, as noble as the cause is, it's not necessarily a good fit for every single one of us.

 I recently discovered that I'm one of them.